 A major public education program was initiated in 1994 by SWCAA.
 This included classroom training for teachers in air pollution issues.
-This training program was sustained through 2005 with two workshops in Clark County and the distribution of 24 Environmental Resource Guides (ERG) to teachers and educators within our five-county jurisdiction.
-Also, an interactive computer program, which explains a variety of air pollution subjects, was placed in 14 public and private facilities throughout SWCAA's jurisdiction.
+This training program was sustained through 2006 with two teacher training workshops in Clark County and the distribution of 10 Environmental Resource Guides (ERGs) to teachers and educators within our five-county jurisdiction.
+Also, an interactive computer program, which explains a variety of air pollution subjects, was placed in 11 public and private facilities throughout SWCAA's jurisdiction.

-In an important continuing program, C-TRAN provided free bus rides on high ozone air pollution days that are designated Clean Air Action Days.
-In 2005 no Clean Air Action Days were called due to favorable weather conditions throughout the summer.
-Typically, a significant increase in C-TRAN ridership is realized on these days when C-TRAN waives ticket fees.
+In an important continuing program, C-TRAN provides free bus rides on high ozone air pollution days that are designated Air Pollution Advisory Days (formerly called Clean Air Action Days).
+Typically, C-TRAN experiences a significant increase in the number of on these days when C-TRAN waives ticket fees.
+In 2006, the Oregon Department of Environmental Quality (DEQ) and SWCAA called one summertime Air Pollution Advisory for elevated ozone levels and two wintertime advisories for elevated levels of particulate matter.